 Prefers Snowboarding over Skiing

 I grew up in Woodstock, Virginia, working at my parent’s auto repair shop.
 I never learned how to fix cars, but I did learn a lot about running a family-owned business and working in a small community.
 Growing up in this environment inspired me to pursue a business degree at James Madison University.
 While I was at JMU, I discovered an amazing internship opportunity called the Disney College program, which allowed me to fulfill my childhood dream of working at the Disney World Resort in Florida.
 While it was one of the most magical experiences of my life, I realized that working there long-term wasn't the path that I wanted to take.

 I joined Hess Financial in 2012.
 I was pleasantly surprised to discover that Stephan had created a firm that was nothing like the financial services that I had read about in the news.
 I found that we were helping people with the same types of decisions that I was struggling with every day.
 Even though I’ve been a homeowner for close to a decade, I still struggle to find a balance between spending and saving money for emergencies and retirement.
 It can be really overwhelming!
 I’ve come to the conclusion that being part of an organization that helps people understand their finances and reduces the anxiety related to them is just as magical as working at Disney!

-I’m currently on the board of directors for Open Doors, a local thermal homeless shelter.
-I’m also working on a master’s degree in organizational leadership at Eastern Mennonite University.
-My current obligations don’t leave me a lot of free time, but when I do have a moment to spare I love cross stitching, classic video games, craft projects, listening to Harry Potter on audiobook, and watching Disney movies.
+In 2017 I earned a master’s degree in Organizational Leadership at Eastern Mennonite University.
+I’m also on the board of directors for Open Doors, a local thermal homeless shelter.
+While my current obligations don’t leave me a lot of free time, when I do have a moment to spare I love cross stitching, classic video games, craft projects, listening to audiobooks, and watching Disney movies.